jinghuazhao/Computational-Statistics/SYSTEMS.md

 sudo apt update
 sudo apt upgrade
 ```
-to be in line with the current release.
+to be in line with the current release; one can check for updates with `sudo apt list --upgradable`.

 The Unity desktop can be installed with
 ```bash